Dominguez Wealth Management Solutions Inc. Sells 419 Shares of Exxon Mobil Co. (NYSE:XOM)

-Dominguez Wealth Management Solutions Inc. trimmed its holdings in shares of Exxon Mobil Co.
-(NYSE:XOM – Free Report) by 4.7% in the second quarter, according to its most recent filing with the SEC.
-The firm owned 8,582 shares of the oil and gas company’s stock after selling 419 shares during the period.
-Exxon Mobil makes up about 0.8% of Dominguez Wealth Management Solutions Inc.’s investment portfolio, making the stock its 28th biggest position.
-Dominguez Wealth Management Solutions Inc.’s holdings in Exxon Mobil were worth $920,000 at the end of the most recent quarter.
+Dominguez Wealth Management Solutions Inc. cut its stake in shares of Exxon Mobil Co.
+(NYSE:XOM – Free Report) by 4.7% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 8,582 shares of the oil and gas company’s stock after selling 419 shares during the quarter.
+Exxon Mobil accounts for about 0.8% of Dominguez Wealth Management Solutions Inc.’s portfolio, making the stock its 28th largest position.
+Dominguez Wealth Management Solutions Inc.’s holdings in Exxon Mobil were worth $920,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Green Square Capital Advisors LLC lifted its holdings in shares of Exxon Mobil by 1.4% during the 2nd quarter.
-Green Square Capital Advisors LLC now owns 32,434 shares of the oil and gas company’s stock worth $3,479,000 after acquiring an additional 459 shares during the period.
-Perfromance Wealth Partners LLC lifted its holdings in Exxon Mobil by 34.0% during the 2nd quarter.
-Perfromance Wealth Partners LLC now owns 22,053 shares of the oil and gas company’s stock valued at $2,358,000 after purchasing an additional 5,591 shares during the last quarter.
-FRG Family Wealth Advisors LLC lifted its holdings in Exxon Mobil by 15.3% during the 2nd quarter.
-FRG Family Wealth Advisors LLC now owns 9,224 shares of the oil and gas company’s stock valued at $989,000 after purchasing an additional 1,225 shares during the last quarter.
-Falcon Wealth Planning lifted its holdings in Exxon Mobil by 12.8% during the 2nd quarter.
-Falcon Wealth Planning now owns 2,209 shares of the oil and gas company’s stock valued at $237,000 after purchasing an additional 251 shares during the last quarter.
-Finally, Tilia Fiduciary Partners Inc. lifted its holdings in Exxon Mobil by 2.3% during the 2nd quarter.
-Tilia Fiduciary Partners Inc. now owns 4,720 shares of the oil and gas company’s stock valued at $506,000 after purchasing an additional 106 shares during the last quarter.
+Several other hedge funds and other institutional investors also recently made changes to their positions in the stock.
+Stone House Investment Management LLC acquired a new stake in Exxon Mobil during the 1st quarter worth approximately $25,000.
+Dark Forest Capital Management LP acquired a new stake in Exxon Mobil during the 4th quarter worth approximately $27,000.
+KB Financial Partners LLC acquired a new stake in Exxon Mobil during the 1st quarter worth approximately $27,000.
+Artemis Wealth Advisors LLC acquired a new position in shares of Exxon Mobil in the 1st quarter worth approximately $36,000.
+Finally, Trivant Custom Portfolio Group LLC acquired a new position in shares of Exxon Mobil in the 1st quarter worth approximately $38,000.
 58.53% of the stock is owned by institutional investors.

 Exxon Mobil Stock Performance

-The company also recently declared a quarterly dividend, which was paid on Monday, September 11th.
-Shareholders of record on Wednesday, August 16th were paid a $0.91 dividend.
-This represents a $3.64 dividend on an annualized basis and a yield of 3.17%.
-The ex-dividend date was Tuesday, August 15th.
-Exxon Mobil’s dividend payout ratio is currently 29.12%.
+The company also recently announced a quarterly dividend, which was paid on Monday, September 11th.
+Stockholders of record on Wednesday, August 16th were paid a $0.91 dividend.
+The ex-dividend date of this dividend was Tuesday, August 15th.
+This represents a $3.64 annualized dividend and a dividend yield of 3.17%.
+Exxon Mobil’s payout ratio is 29.12%.

-Several brokerages recently issued reports on XOM.
-Morgan Stanley lifted their price target on shares of Exxon Mobil from $124.00 to $131.00 and gave the company an “overweight” rating in a report on Friday.
-HSBC lifted their price target on shares of Exxon Mobil from $110.00 to $116.00 in a report on Wednesday, August 9th.
-StockNews.com began coverage on shares of Exxon Mobil in a research note on Thursday, August 17th.
-They issued a “hold” rating for the company.
-Mizuho boosted their target price on shares of Exxon Mobil from $131.00 to $139.00 and gave the stock a “buy” rating in a research note on Monday, September 18th.
-Finally, Redburn Partners raised shares of Exxon Mobil from a “sell” rating to a “neutral” rating and boosted their target price for the stock from $100.00 to $105.00 in a research note on Thursday, August 31st.
-Eleven research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $123.74.
+A number of brokerages have recently issued reports on XOM.
+Wells Fargo & Company boosted their price target on shares of Exxon Mobil from $127.00 to $130.00 and gave the stock an “overweight” rating in a research report on Friday.
+StockNews.com began coverage on shares of Exxon Mobil in a research report on Thursday, August 17th.
+They issued a “hold” rating on the stock.
+Truist Financial dropped their price target on shares of Exxon Mobil from $118.00 to $110.00 and set a “hold” rating on the stock in a research report on Monday, July 24th.
+Redburn Partners upgraded shares of Exxon Mobil from a “sell” rating to a “neutral” rating and boosted their target price for the company from $100.00 to $105.00 in a research report on Thursday, August 31st.
+Finally, Piper Sandler dropped their target price on shares of Exxon Mobil from $145.00 to $127.00 in a research report on Tuesday, June 13th.
+Eleven investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $123.74.

 Read Our Latest Stock Report on XOM

-In other Exxon Mobil news, VP Darrin L. Talley sold 1,500 shares of the stock in a transaction on Tuesday, September 5th.
+In other news, VP Darrin L. Talley sold 1,500 shares of the company’s stock in a transaction on Tuesday, September 5th.
 The shares were sold at an average price of $115.00, for a total value of $172,500.00.
-Following the completion of the sale, the vice president now owns 27,772 shares in the company, valued at $3,193,780.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In other Exxon Mobil news, VP Darrin L. Talley sold 1,500 shares of the stock in a transaction on Tuesday, September 5th.
+Following the completion of the sale, the vice president now owns 27,772 shares in the company, valued at approximately $3,193,780.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In related news, VP Darrin L. Talley sold 1,500 shares of the business’s stock in a transaction dated Tuesday, September 5th.
 The shares were sold at an average price of $115.00, for a total value of $172,500.00.
-Following the completion of the sale, the vice president now owns 27,772 shares in the company, valued at $3,193,780.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Jeffrey W. Ubben purchased 458,000 shares of the business’s stock in a transaction on Monday, July 31st.
-The stock was purchased at an average price of $106.93 per share, with a total value of $48,973,940.00.
-Following the purchase, the director now owns 1,635,000 shares of the company’s stock, valued at $174,830,550.
+Following the transaction, the vice president now directly owns 27,772 shares of the company’s stock, valued at approximately $3,193,780.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Jeffrey W. Ubben purchased 458,000 shares of the business’s stock in a transaction that occurred on Monday, July 31st.
+The stock was bought at an average cost of $106.93 per share, for a total transaction of $48,973,940.00.
+Following the completion of the acquisition, the director now directly owns 1,635,000 shares in the company, valued at approximately $174,830,550.
 The disclosure for this purchase can be found here.
-Corporate insiders own 0.06% of the company’s stock.
+Company insiders own 0.06% of the company’s stock.

 Exxon Mobil Company Profile